The 2026 Nacha Mandate

 👉 Ready to see how ValidiFI helps the auto industry stay compliant and reduce fraud risk?
 Schedule a demo today.

-About the Author: Zach Patterson is a Senior Account Executive at ValidiFI, where he plays a crucial role in connecting bank account and payment insights to enhance transaction transparency and trust.
+About the Author: Zach Patterson is a Director, Sales, ValidiFI, where he plays a crucial role in connecting bank account and payment insights to enhance transaction transparency and trust.
 Based in the Atlanta metropolitan area, Zach leverages his expertise in analytics and technology to help companies ensure compliance, mitigate risk, and combat fraud.
 His focus on delivering differentiated data sourced directly from banks and financial platforms empowers organizations to confidently validate bank accounts and ownership, driving more secure financial practices.
 Connect with Zach on LinkedIn.

 Sources